 The Construction Agreement is a legally-binding contract between you and Kraft regarding all the details and cost of your construction project.
 It contains the scope of work, a project schedule, the total cost of the project and payment dates, and any corresponding plans or designs.

 In the design-build process, the designer, contractor, and client all work as a team from the start of a project.
 Together, they determine the design, pricing, and feasibility of a project.
 The team addresses any changes or issues that arise, allowing for collaborative problem-solving and innovation.
 The design-build process is a more streamlined way of managing construction work than the traditional process, which treats the designer and the contractor as two distinct teams, sometimes resulting in confusion and conflict.

 Discovered Conditions are any conditions found in your home that couldnʼt be anticipated prior to starting work.
 If you watch “Fixer Upper,” these are the surprise expenses Chip and Jo dread having to tell all their clients about.
-Discovered conditions might be dry rot, hidden water damage, cracks in the foundation, etc. Although we try to anticipate any issues that may come up during the construction process, there is always a chance hidden obstacles unveil themselves after construction begins.
+Discovered conditions might be dry rot, hidden water damage, cracks in the foundation, etc. Although our goals it to anticipate any issues that may come up during the construction process, there is always a chance that hidden obstacles unveil themselves after construction begins.

 FINISH SCHEDULE & SUBMITTAL CHECK LIST